Tab-Alk/RAG-Pipeline-for-Scientific-QA/README.md

   Each document chunk was embedded into vector space using a pre-trained sentence embedding model (`sentence-transformers/all-MiniLM-L6-v2`), producing dense semantic representations suitable for retrieval.

 - **Vector Indexing**
   The resulting embeddings were indexed using FAISS, an efficient vector database that enables fast similarity-based search across the document corpus.
-The index was saved locally for reuse
+The index was saved locally for reuse.

 - **Language Model Integration**
   A local Hugging Face language model (`google/flan-t5-base`) was used to generate conversational answers, conditioned on the top-retrieved document chunks.